 Pour the brake fluid into an oil pan.
-Squeeze the lever blade to force any remaining brake fluid out of the lever body.
+Squeeze the lever blade to pump out the excess brake fluid from inside the lever body.

 If the system has been contaminated with mineral oil or DOT 5 fluid, flush all the parts with soapy water, rinse, and allow all parts to dry prior to rebuilding.
-Install all new seals and a new hose.
+Install new seals and a new hose.

-For the best braking performance, use only SRAM High-Performance 5.1 DOT brake fluid.
-If SRAM fluid is not available, use only High-Performance 5.1 DOT brake fluid or 4 fluid.
+For best results, use only SRAM High-Performance DOT 5.1 brake fluid.
+If SRAM fluid is not available, only use DOT 5.1 or 4 brake fluid.